Is It an Ethics Violation for a Lawyer to Not Pay Debts?

 Which Lawyers Have the Highest Rates?
 How Much Do They Charge?

-Someone recently told me they were quoted $2,500 per hour for an attorney.
+Someone recently told me they were quoted $2,500 per hour for a Minnesota attorney in a small firm.
 I thought that was unusually high in 2023, so I did some research.
-I found that in 2023, attorney hourly rates range from about $300 to $2,500.
-Attorney rates continued to climb during the pandemic, especially as corporate and bankruptcy attorneys were…
+I found that, in 2023, attorney hourly rates range from about $300 to $2,500.
+Attorney rates continued to climb during the pandemic, especially as…

 Do Minnesota Courts Permit Zoom Depositions?